ExposureNotification/website/content/_index.md

   * Inform health officials of high level trends in exposure (not individual level)
   * Verifying to authorities that an individual is healthy or sick with the explicit consent of the individual at each verification.

-Private-sector contact tracing apps should be open source and/or available for audit from an independent third party.
+{{< dcta >}} apps should be open source and/or available for audit from an independent third party.

-When developing a {{< dcta >}} app, developers should identify one or more well-defined problems that will be mitigated, solved, or improved.
+When developing a {{< dcta >}} app, developers should identify one or more well-defined problems in consultation with public health experts that will be mitigated, solved, or improved.

 ## Individual Data Rights for {{< dcta expand="True">}}